About

 Special Collections manages archive, manuscript and book collections which are too rare, old or fragile to be kept on the open shelves of the library.

 Material in our collections is available for students, staff and external researchers to access.
-Items from our collections are available to use in the Ronald Duncan Reading Room which is open by prior appointment only to consult pre-reserved materials between 10am and 5pm, Monday to Friday.
-Please contact us in advance of your visit to reserve items at libspc@exeter.ac.uk.
+Items from our collections are available to use in the Ronald Duncan Reading Room which is open by prior appointment only to consult pre-reserved materials.
+Please visit https://libguides.exeter.ac.uk/archives/visiting or contact us at libspc@exeter.ac.uk to book a slot.

 Further information regarding our collections is available here: https://as.exeter.ac.uk/special-collections.